Zvenyhora | Звенигора

 Semen Svashenko

-Played Tymish, first grandson
+Played a Red Army soldier Tymish, first grandson

 Les Podorozhniy

-Played Pavlo, second grandson
+Played a Petliurite Pavlo, second grandson

 Polina Skliar-Otava

-Played Oksana / Roksana
+Played a peasant Oksana / Roksana

 Leonid Barbe